HOME

 CHARACTERISTICS OF AMERICAN WHITE OAK

-DENSE WOOD STRUCTURE
+DENSE, FINE-GRAINED WOOD STRUCTURE

-HIGH LIGNIN AND VANILLIN CONTENT
+HIGH IN LIGNIN AND VANILLIN

 LOW TANNIN CONTENT